chasevara/soundsight/README.md

 # Project Description
 The goal of soundsight is to visualize audible sound in human environments in insightful and visually compelling ways.\
 \
 LEDSoundSpectrum is an ambient sound visualizer that samples sounds in the environment and displays a real-time Fast Fourier Transform (FFT) though an RGB LED array.
-FFT frequency component magnitudes are mapped to a colorscale for LED output, giving the user the effect of a frequency "heat map" of their sound environment.
+FFT frequency component magnitudes are mapped to a colorscale for LED output, giving the user the effect of a frequency "heat map" of their sound environment.\
+\
+***v0_2 is the most current working version with all below-listed features implemented***\

 ## User Features
 **FFT LED Display**--128 light RGB LED array that displays the frequency spectrum spanning 1 Hz to 22050 Hz.
 Each light represents the magntiude of the correspinding discrete frequency component as a color value.